chainstacklabs/starknet-cairo-odyssey/Article-1.md

 During the past few months, I've been reading articles, tweets and I even meet some of the StarkWare team members.
 The enthusiasm behind this project is huge so I decided to do some research, and try to create an app that runs on the StarkNet testnet.

 However, before any of that, I knew that if I wanted to understand why layer two solutions are so popular, first I needed to know the problem they solve and how they do it.
-That's where the StarkNet Odyssey started.
+That's where the StarkNet Odyssey started for me 🚀🪐

 ## The Ethereum scalability problem